zakaryadev03/aws_vpc/README.md

 ### 1. **Ansible**
 - Uses Ansible playbooks to define and deploy AWS resources.
 - Leverages the `amazon.aws` collection for AWS-specific modules.
-- Ideal for users familiar with Ansible or those looking to integrate VPC deployment into existing Ansible workflows.

 ### 2. **Terraform**
-- Uses Terraform configuration files (HCL) to define and provision AWS resources.
+- Uses Terraform configuration files to define and provision AWS resources.
 - Employs Terraform's state management to track and update infrastructure.
 - Suitable for users who prefer Terraform's declarative approach and its robust ecosystem.